MartinGallauner/goffeine/README.md

 - `help` will show you all available commands with a little description
 - `status` shows you your Caffeine level for right now.
 - `add {what you consumed when in simple language}` passes your input to openai to find a reasonable timestamp and amount of caffeine consumed.

+The half-life of caffeine is set to 5 hours and caffeine intake that's more than 24 hours in the past is ignored.
+This is set according to [this paper](https://www.ncbi.nlm.nih.gov/books/NBK223808/#:~:text=The%20mean%20half%2Dlife%20of,et%20al.%2C%201989)
+I picked because it's been the very first result of my minimal effort google search.

 ## Installation